NNM Examples¶

 Note

-The examples must be run under root account.
+The examples must be run under the root account.

-You can use the build script ${kneopi-example}/nnm/build_all.sh to choose the individual example to build or All examples.
+You can use the build script ${kneopi-example}/ai_application/nnm/build_all.sh to build an individual example or All examples.

 $ sh build_all.sh